 Cycle Chic began as a small blog dedicated to documenting the incredibly diverse culture of cycling in Copenhagen.
 What started out as a way to document the “City of Cyclists” turned into a blog that features more fashionable Copenhageners on their bicycles and grew into a blog that features cyclists in cities all over the world.
 While dedicated mostly to fashion and cycling, what this does for eco travellers is allow them to peer into the various cultures in travel destinations as they relate to cycling and alternative forms of public transportation.
 As an eco-traveller, you’re likely always looking for ways to reduce your impact, which makes Cycle Chic a great place to start and get inspired.
 Browsing the photos of cycling culture in faraway lands might just inspire you to rent a bike on your next trip and explore the same routes you’re seeing through the photos they post.

-Looking for eco-friendly alternatives to plane travel?
+Looking for eco-friendly alternatives to plane travel to the Port of Miami?
 The Man in Seat Sixty-One, also known as Mark Smith, has done all the work for you, and he’s done it in incredible detail.
 On the homepage of this travel website, you’ll find an easy-to-use trip planner that will allow you to search for train travel within Europe, from the UK to various other destinations, worldwide train travel, and even choose from great train journeys he’s taken that have been absolutely worth the trip.
 However, what’s great about these trips is that he’s also taken the time to lay out just how much you’re reducing your impact by doing so.
 His CO2 emissions page, for example, shows that you can cut down on your environmental impact by nearly 90% simply by travelling by train.
 To prove just how eco-friendly train travel is, he’s done the math and will show you how much you can reduce your impact by taking the train from London to Paris, for example, or from London to Tangier, even.
 This attention to detail truly sets this blog apart, and the train travel planner feature is a gem.